 You’ve found the perfect home, and closing is right around the corner.
 But your real estate agent still recommends one final step.
 A final walk through in your new home is that step.
 You may be asking yourself, “What should I look for on a final walk through when buying a house?”
 Don’t worry, we have you covered.
 Let’s start at the beginning.

 Although a final walk through is not necessary and not all buyers choose to perform one with their real estate agent, it is highly recommended.
 You should do a final walk through 24-48 hours prior to your closing date, as it’s the last crucial step before closing.
 And here it is.
-Essentially, a final walk through consists of the buyer and their agent walking through the newly purchased home to ensure inspection items have been completed, the home is in the same condition as it was during the first viewing, and to uphold the terms of the contract.
+Essentially, a final walk through consists of the buyer and their agent walking through the soon-to-be purchased home to ensure any repairs agreed at inspection have been completed, the home is in the same condition as it was during the first viewing, and to uphold the terms of the contract.

 You should always set-up a final walk through.
 The first reason is to ensure the seller has completed all inspection resolution items.
 When the buyer and seller decide which items the seller will repair that were found during inspection, that’s called an inspection resolution.
 Prior to your final walk through, your agent should have all receipts from the listing agent proving the inspection items have been completed.
 Your agent will guide you through the next steps to ensure the inspection resolution document is upheld, if it wasn’t completed.